RIVERsWITHERS/My-Favorite-fruit.md/README.md

 # My-Favorite-fruit.md
-This is for Mr. Lam's grade 11 computer science class
+__This is for Mr. Lam's grade 11 computer science class__

+This is for a introduction to GitHub assinment when adding a *Markdown file* explaining a topic.
+We were reqiued to use Markdown features and to make a README.md explaining what this is for.